Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 We have to find the best apex in $A$.
 Since $A=\bigcup_v A_v$ because of Lemma~\ref{lem:union}, it suffices to find the best apex in $A_v$ for each $v$.
-For this we consider each $v$ separately and look at the interaction between the lists $L_v$ and $R_v$, $L_v^h$ and $R_v$, $R_v^h$ and $L_v$.
+(We do not use the property that the union is disjoint.)
+For this we consider each $v$ separately and look at the interaction between the lists $L_v$ and $R_v$, the lists $L_v^h$ and $R_v$, and the lists $R_v^h$ and $L_v$.